For-profit colleges and universities in the United States: Growth: (1940s to 2010)

 In the 2009–2010 academic year, for-profit higher education corporations received $32 billion in Title IV funding—more than 20% of all federal aid.
 As America's largest university, University of Phoenix, had an enrollment of 470,000 students and annual revenues approaching $5 billion.
 Research by Treasury Department economist Nicholas Turner and the Tratchtenberg School of Public Policy and Public Administration's Professor Stephanie Riegg Cellini found that students who attended for-profit colleges would have been better off not going to college at all, or attending a community college (which are non-profit); put differently, the for-profit colleges left students worse off than they were when they started.
 A 2010 report by the GAO documented misleading sales and marketing tactics used by for-profits.
 Critics also pointed out that more than half of for-profits' revenues were spent on marketing or extracted as profits, with less than half spent on instruction.
 A 2011 study by the National Bureau of Economic Research reported that students who attended for-profit education institutions were more likely to be unemployed, earn less, have higher debt levels, and were more likely to default on their student loans than similar students at non-profit educational institutions.
 Although for-profits typically serve students who are poorer or more likely to be minorities, these differences did not explain the differences in employment, income, debt levels, and student loan defaults.
 The GAO also found that graduates of for-profits were less likely to pass licensing exams, and that poor student performance could not be explained by different student demographics.
-The same year, The New York Times noted that for-profit higher education institutions often had much higher Student loans in the United States#Repayment and default rates than non-profits.
+The same year, The New York Times noted that for-profit higher education institutions often had much higher default rates than non-profits.
 Compared to community colleges, some for-profits may have higher completion rates for certificates and associate degree programs, but higher drop out rates for four-year bachelor's degrees.
 However, one- and two-year programs often may not provide much economic benefit to students because the boost to wages is offset by increased debt.

 A two-year congressional investigation report—from a committee chaired by Senator Tom Harkin, D-Iowa—examined enrollment numbers in selected for-profit higher education institutions.
 The committee found that $32 billion in federal funds were spent in 2009–2010 on for-profit colleges.
 The majority of students left without a degree and carried post-schooling debt.
 The report said 54% of students in bachelor's degree programs dropped out before degree completion and 63% of students in associate degree programs dropped out.
 Additionally, recruitment training manuals at some schools targeted low-income students and attempted to elicit 'pain' and 'fear.'
 Recruitment manuals even included groups to target, including: "welfare mom w/kids", "pregnant ladies", and "experienced a recent death."